Pacific Rim Camera

 Business Basics

-There are now three of us, two full-timers and a long term part-timer.
+There are now three of us full-timers and one part-timer.
 Full-time to us means pretty much just that -- we're essentially here unless we have to be somewhere else.
 We'll talk about where's "here" a little later.
-Our workweek isn't very well defined, but chances are that at least one of us is here from pretty early to pretty late, more often than not seven days a week.
+Our workweek isn't very well defined, but chances are that at least one of us is here from ten-ish to pretty late, more often than not seven days a week.
 Most of our business transactions are carried out by e-mail although a fair number of you prefer the phone and there are still a few die-hard fax fans.

-Those of you who try to call us know that we don't have official business hours, but we can promise you that if we're here, we'll answer the phone.
-For discussion purposes, it's a safe bet that someone is here from around 8 in the morning to around 6 or 7 at night (Pacific Time), Monday through Friday.
-The same holds true for the weekends, although it may take us a bit longer to get to the phone.
+Those of you who try to call us know that we don't have official business hours, but we can promise you that if we're here, we'll try to answer the phone.
+Unless I am already on the phone.
 And, I may as well confess, we are notoriously unreliable when it comes to messages left on the answering machine.
 Our machine answers sometime after the fourth ring.
 Most of our repeat customers have already figured out that if someone doesn't answer by the third ring -- to just try again later.

 What's with this "try to get to the phone" stuff, you ask?
 Well, as I said, we are mostly e-mail oriented and on a typical day, when we first walk in, we are swamped.
 100 message days are not unusual.
 It usually takes two of us working the Inbox (Microsoft Outlook) until mid-afternoon to get caught up with the overnight and morning mail.
 From around 3 o'clock on, we can usually work mail as it arrives.
 If we're here, we answer the phone when it rings, but quite honestly, we only get to the phone messages when or if we get a breather and things slow down -- sometimes that can take days.
 Don't feel bad; even our wives and kids send us e-mail when they want to leave a message.